ONSdigital/dp-import/README.md

 ```

 ##### Notes
-Once the version has been updated, the dataset resource is updated; the `next.collection_id`, `next.state` and `next.links` are all updated.
+Once the version has been updated then the dataset resource is also updated, this includes the following `next.collection_id`, `next.state` and `next.links` are all updated.

-It is possible to add a `collection_id` before changing the state to `associated`, two separate requests.
+It is possible to add a `collection_id` before changing the state to `associated` with two separate requests.
 If the `collection_id` is not set and a request is made to change the state to `associated` then the resource will fail to update.

 #### Set version and hence dataset to published